CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 For this project, you are provided with the following files:

-• irrigator.h – The interface for the Crop, and Region classes.
+• shop.h – The interface for the Order, Shop, and Shop classes.

-• irrigator.cpp – A skeleton for the implementation of the queue class.
+• shop.cpp – A skeleton for the implementation of the project classes.

 • driver.cpp – A sample driver program.
-It contains sample use of the queue class.
+It contains sample use of the project classes.

 • driver.txt – A sample output produced by driver.cpp